pirl/pirl-docs/content/masternodes/Pirl content masternode retrieve stake/_index.en.md

 _dptelecom

 Contributor(s):
-_PrimateCrypto: credis for the orignal doc
+_PrimateCrypto: credits for the orignal doc